 1. Watch the Sunrise at Horseshoe Bend

-Thanks to social media, Horseshoe Bend has become one of the most photographed places in the world, drawing photographers, nature lovers, and travelers from across the globe.
-It’s one of the top things to do in Page, AZ, and is especially magical at sunrise.
-Early morning visits not only provide stunning lighting conditions for photography but also help avoid the large crowds that gather later in the day.
+The overlook sits at an elevation of 4,200 ft (1,280 m) above sea level, creating a dramatic and breathtaking view.
+It’s especially magical at sunrise.
+Early morning visits not only provide stunning lighting conditions for photography but also help you avoid the crowds that gather later in the day.

 2. Photograph Antelope Canyon